 I don’t even know why I’m emailing this to you, Pat.
 Maybe just to get it off my chest and share it with someone who might understand because you seem to have it all figured out.
 I don’t know.
 I just opened my email and started typing, which is funny now that I think about it because I jumped into it without a plan, sort of like how I started my business.
 Clearly I need to work on that.

 Anyway, I don’t expect a reply because I know you’re busy.
 Thank you Pat, for all you do.

 In his book, Pat explains that he frequently meet entrepreneurs like this who have “put their ladder on the wrong building and made it to the top.”
-They’ve built businesses they didn’t enjoy because they wanted to get rich.
+They’ve built businesses they didn’t enjoy, not considering what fulfilled them.
 Passion matters.
 But even if you become rich and passionate about what you do the following questions may still pop up: “Is this all there is to it?”, “What do I do now?” and “I don’t feel any happier” pop up.

 In this episode, I dive into what to do if you are rich and successful but not happy.
 I will use science backed answers to explain why this happens and how to fix this.
 Be prepared to learn:

 - why you do not need to give all your money to charity to feel happy.